Welcome back, Wildhorse Equestrian Center!

 Kari Ann hopes her emphatically fabulous recommendation of this marvelous Wildhorse volunteer/student was helpful!

 Kind regards, Dr. Kari Ann Owen, Ph.D., Program Director and Head Instructor of Wildhorse.

 Special Thanks, Credits & Other Acknowledgments to the Following:

-Seedlings of Change and The Brondum Foundation, both in Missoula, MT, for their financial support.
+- Seedlings of Change and The Brondum Foundation, both in and near Missoula, MT, for their financial support.